-Sometimes, breathing out does not remove enough carbon dioxide from the body.
-The leftover carbon dioxide results in a high level of acid in the blood.
-This is respiratory acidosis.
+Respiratory acidosis is when breathing out does not remove enough carbon dioxide from the body, and the leftover carbon dioxide mixes with water in the body, causing high levels of acid in the blood.

 In this article, we look at the symptoms, causes, and treatment options.

 Respiratory acidosis refers to high levels of acid in the blood due to

 CO2 is a waste gas that a person with a healthy respiratory system exhales.

 If this gas remains in the body, it can shift the natural balance of acids and bases.
 CO2 mixes with water in the body to form

 When respiratory acidosis is chronic, or lasting, the body partially makes up for the retained CO2 by trying to maintain a near-natural balance of acids and bases.
 Carbonic acid dissolves into hydrogen and bicarbonate.
 The kidneys excrete more hydrogen and retain bicarbonate to compensate for respiratory acidosis.